 He holds an MA degree in International relations from the Moscow State Institute of International Relations and a PhD from the Graduate Institute of International and Development Studies at the University of Geneva.
 He teaches a course on the Dynamics of Regional Cooperation and Diplomacy at the International University in Geneva.
 He has published books with Routledge, Ashgate and the United Nations in such diverse areas as trade facilitation, regional integration, and the geopolitics of Christian-Muslim relations (a topic on which he did a post-doctoral project and published a book on the Christian-Muslim Frontier: A zone of contact, conflict or cooperation (Routledge, 2004).

 Mario Apostolov’s research interests include comparative regionalism: the dynamics of regional cooperation and integration in the different regions of the world: both in terms of comparing the economic, historical, and socio-political environments in which various regional entities evolve, and in terms of finding those shared features, which can allow the definition of a common denominator (a set of common general principles/features of regional cooperation and integration).
-In this sense, working with the UNU-CRIS research network, he will prepare a publication on the principles of regional cooperation and, possibly, a brainstorming event involving experts from academia, regional cooperation institutions, and others, to explore the definition of core features of regional cooperation/integration.
+In this sense, working with the UNU-CRIS research network, he prepared a publication on the principles of regional cooperation and a brainstorming event involving experts from academia, regional cooperation institutions, and others, to explore the definition of core features of regional cooperation/integration.